eshetuD/Data_Analysis_with_SQL/README.md

 ## 3. Show Monthly Sales for Australia and USA Compoared for the Year 2012

+Objective: By comparing the monthly sales figures between Australia and the USA for the year 2012, this analysis aims to identify trends, seasonality, and potential opportunities or challenges in each market.
+This insight is crucial for strategic planning and resource allocation.

 <code>
 select
 	SUBSTRING(cast(OrderDateKey as char), 1,6) as MonthKey,